Staying in touch after adoption

-Contact after adoption is a way of communicating information about your family between you, your children and the adoptive parents at agreed times throughout the year.
+Staying in touch after adoption is a way of maintaining relationships.
+It’s a way of communicating information about your family between you, your children and the adoptive parents at agreed times throughout the year.
 This means that adopted children have regular information about their birth family as they grow up.
 It’s so important for children to know that you are thinking of them and that you are interested in knowing how they are getting on and helping them maintain links with both families.

-An arrangement will be agreed between yourself and the adoptive parents.
+An arrangement will be agreed upon between you and the adoptive parents.
 It’s important to remember that the agreement does not hold any legal obligation unless, unusually, a contact order has been granted in court or if contact is included in the placement order.

-The Family Rights Group have an interactive map for birth relatives of children who have been adopted or may be adopted, and who are looking for information or support.
-It includes information about services that are free for birth families that offer:
+The Family Rights Group provide information and support for birth relatives of children who have been adopted or may be adopted.
+It includes links to services that are free for birth families, including:

 general or legal advice